TimuriAlvarez/spotify-adblock-tray/README.md

-# Yet Another Spotify Tray
+# Spotify AdBlock Tray

 This application should not exist.
 Spotify should have this feature automatically.
-This application adds a tray icon to the Spotify Linux client application.
+This application adds a tray icon to the Spotify Linux client application

+Patched version for spotify-adblock (AUR), tested on Manjaro KDE.

 ## Features

 * Launches Spotify minimized to the system tray.

 * Provides basic playback control through right-click menu.

+* Enables adblock using spotify-adblock (AUR).

+* Provides simple build and installation process.

 ## Installation